tigerbeetle/tigerbeetle/docs/FAQ.md

 You can do accounting with any database, it’s true.
 Existing companies use PostgreSQL or MongoDB or any other general-purpose database.
-However, this leaves significant work on the user and operator.
+However, this leaves significant work for the developer and operator.
 You must figure out high availability, fault-tolerance, and consistency.
 You must figure out how to scale as you add users and transfers.
 And of course, you must re-implement all the double-entry